Tips To Help Us Serve You Better

 RESPECT

 • Respect fellow customers.
-Keep cell phone conversations to a minimum and do not have loud or inappropriate conversations.
+Keep cellphone conversations to a minimum and do not have loud or inappropriate conversations.
 Do not disturb others on the vehicle by swearing, playing loud music, or using disrespectful language.

 • Do not litter.